The Role of a Product Manager: Beyond Sales, Marketing and Business

 How Would We Describe Their Job Description?

 It is not very much different from what a typical product manager does.
-Having said that there are some specific expectations from a technical product manager and they include
+Having said that, there are some specific expectations from a technical product manager, and they include:

-where they are expected to provide developers with insights into the requirements of the project.
+- Lead customer feedback sessions where they are expected to provide developers with insights into the project’s requirements.

-- ensure that technical decisions taken by the engineering team are in line with business goals.
+- Ensure that technical decisions taken by the engineering team are in line with business goals.

 A technical product manager will typically report directly to a CEO or Managing team and brief them with their knowledge about how products work in a way that is more nuanced than just sales maximization.

-They are not very different from a regular product manager is more focused on sustaining a lifetime for the product, it can be said that a technical product manager spends significant time in making improvisations throughout the product’s lifetime in an attempt to keep it novel in the market.
+A regular product manager is more focused on sustaining a lifetime for the product.
+On the other hand, you can say that a technical product manager spends significant time making improvisations throughout the product’s lifetime to keep it novel in the market.

 Roles are overlapping and complementary at the same time.
 The collaborative result of this effort is what makes the peak for the product.

 If we take the example of a small business, we can see how different roles co-exist and what benefits they bring to the table.
 What does this mean for you?

 It is a niche ability to manage a product and its lifetime while offering technical support throughout its space and time.

 In short: it is a lot about communication, understanding culture, and working well with everyone involved – even if they may not directly relate to the hierarchy you work in.